Please Read Carefully

 Where we provide a link to your information in our systems, it will be unique to you and should not be shared with anyone else.
 We will use security measures to protect this link such as passwords and third factor authentication where these are available unless your request and we agree otherwise.

 If we are providing a database service to you that enables you store and access other people’s personal information, we will identify this.
 It is then your responsibility to ensure your use of that system complies with the Act.

 Subject to the grounds for refusal set out in the Act, you have the right to access your readily retrievable personal information that we hold about you, and to request a correction to your personal information.

 - To exercise these rights, email us at firstname.lastname@example.org

-- If you request a correction and we believe is reasonable we will make the If we cannot make the correction, we will note on your personal information that you requested the correction and why we could make it.
+- If you request a correction and we believe is reasonable we will make it.
+If we cannot make the correction, we will note on your personal information that you requested the correction and why we could make it.

 We may change this policy by uploading a revised policy onto the website.
 The change will apply from the date that we upload the revised policy.
 When we make this change we will advertise it and, where possible, inform people of the change.